 getting worse to get better

 Where should I begin?
-That’s a question that comes up a lot for me and probably for others in many circumstances.
-The obvious answer?
-At the beginning of course.
-But the begin is long gone and I’m somewhere in the middle.
+Usually the beginning is a good place, but the beginning is long gone and I’m somewhere in the middle.

-I finally got out, and headed off to work, slurring my words, with an eye-twitch and a “I’m-so-tired-I-pretty-much-don’t-care” attitude.
+I finally got out, and headed to work, slurring my words through meetings, trying hide an eye-twitch and a “I’m-so-tired-I-pretty-much-don’t-care” attitude.